densekernel/EDEN/README.md

 ## (Anomalous) Event Detection in News

 + Open source code to analyse streams of news articles and detect events.
-Moreover, to detect amalous events, those with a story count or vocabulary representing an outlier based on statistical thresholds.
+Moreover, to detect anomalous events, those with a story count and (perhaps) change in significant terms representing an outlier based on statistical thresholds.

 ### Data Pipeline

 Built using `luigi`.
 Currently under construction.

+How to run:

+- default: `# python eden.py ReadData --local-scheduler`
+- with all files: `python eden.py ReadData --local-scheduler --fn [35, 30, 6, 33, 23, 2, 1,
+# 20, 29, 40]`

 ### Application Architecture